Can Airlines Detect Dummy Tickets? Explained Clearly

 Reservation Vs. Issued Ticket: The Practical Differences

 Now that you know how PNRs work, it’s time to see the real dividing line between a simple reservation and a fully issued e-ticket.
 Many travelers mix the two up, but embassies and airlines treat them very differently.
-Let’s walk through the differences step by step.
+Let’s walk through the differences step by step, with 2025 tech in view.

 Definitions And The Paper Trail